 There are five designated primitive campgrounds along the Blueway: Audubon Island, Williams Island, Pot Point Cabin, Prentice Cooper State Forest, and Oats Island Campsite.
 The camping is free, but you must obtain permission in advance from the Tennessee River Gorge Trust.

 In addition, there are some phenomenal opportunities for glamping (short for glamorous camping) that are totally worth the splurge.

 For example, the Maclellan Sanctuary on Audubon Island, epitomizes the Blueway’s unique mixture of cityscape and wilderness.
 How often can you sleep on a pocket-sized island in the heart of an urban downtown?
 As the sun sets, relax with a campfire dinner, then take the Chattanooga Water Taxi into town to enjoy a cocktail and stroll the waterfront.

 The Paddler’s Perch is a childhood dream realized: A full-scale treehouse nestled high up in the forest.
-The Perch is owned and operated by the Chattanooga Nature Center, and is exclusively available as a private rental to its members and Blueway paddlers.
+The Perch is owned and operated by Reflection Riding Arboretum and Nature Center, and is exclusively available as a private rental to its members and Blueway paddlers.
 To reach it, you must paddle inland on Lookout Creek.
 Cradled inside the canopy with an open view of the stars, you may hear the lonely howl of the nature center’s resident red wolves.